loupe-php/loupe/README.md

 1. First and foremost: I think, they did an amazing job of keeping configuration simple and understandable from a developer's perspective.
 Basic search tools shouldn't be complicated.
-2. If Loupe shouldn't be enough for your use case anymore (you need advanced features, better performance etc.), switching to MeiliSearch instead should be as easy as possible.
+2. If Loupe shouldn't be enough for your use case anymore (you need advanced features, better performance etc.), switching to MeiliSearch instead should be a piece of cake.

 I even took the liberty to copy some of their test data to feed Loupe for functional tests.